Thirsting for a new media empire, Beautycon raises $9 million

 industry trade show/concert/meetup event borders on being almost a caricature of itself, living (as it does) at the intersection of high commerce, entertainment and social media celebrity.
 But Beautycon Media is very, very real.
 And the company has just raised $9 million to prove out its chief executive’s aspirations for the business as a new model for entertainment and commerce.

-Moj Mahdara, a former MTV executive and the chief executive of the new media company, sees Beautycon as a new way to harness this generation’s interest in beauty, fashion, entertainment and itself.
+Moj Mahdara, a former advertising executive and the chief executive of the new media company, sees Beautycon as a new way to harness this generation’s interest in beauty, fashion, entertainment and itself.

 For the current generation of consumers, YouTube is the gateway to a new kind of celebrity — a self-reflexive “person-of-the-people” that speaks directly to the camera (and their audience) in a way that’s seen as unmediated, unvarnished and “real.”